StatStud/book-club/content/posts/power-versus-force.md

 ## Chapter 3: Test Results and Interpretation

+## Summary

+People who operate at high levels of consciousness grow stronger, while the opposite trend happens to those who operate at lower levels.
+The tipping point from high and low is **COURAGE**!

+## Notes

 ![](/power-force.png)
 Calibrated levels correlate with specific processes of consciousness--your emotions, perceptions, attitude, worldviews, and spiritual beliefs.

+The author stresses the importance in remembering that the calibration chart is on a **logarithmic scale**.
+This means that the level 300 is *not* merely twice has much as 150, but 10^(300) times as much!!

+This means that an increase of even a few points represents a major advance in power; the rate of increase in power as we move up the scale in enormous.

 The critical point in the scale of consciousness calibrates at level 200, which is the level associated with integrity and **COURAGE**.

 What does this point practically mean?
 It means that all attitudes, thoughts, feelings, associations, entities, or historical figures below that level of calibration make a person go weak, whereas those that calibrate higher make subjects go strong.

+All levels below 200 are destructive of life in both the individual and society at large; all levels above 200 are constructive expressions of power.

+The decisive level of 200 is the fulcrum that divides the general areas of force and power.

 > In other words, level 200 represents the balance point between weak and strong attractors--positive and negative influences.